Renu987/Terraform/Terraform-using-pipeline/Readme.md

 Create a project in code build using buildspec.yml and github as source (https://github.com/Renu987/Terraform)

-Role ( give resource full access like ec2 full access and s3 full access+ CloudWatchLogsFullAccess)
+Role ( give resource full access like ec2 full access and s3 full access+ CloudWatchLogsFullAccess/adminstarotor access)

 once it is success create a pipeline in codepipeline adding code build stage